 Canicross Specific- If you have selected the tick box when entering the race to tell us that you will be running with your dog, you agree to be bound by the following conditions. (these are required by ARC)

 You will need to make sure that you have public liability insurance to cover your dog for any third party damage claims. (it is usually included in most pet insurances).
-We will need to see a copy of this insurance cover before you can run in the event.
+You will need to upload a copy of this insurance cover before you can run in the event.
 A scanned copy or similar sent in an email is sufficient provided we can read the details.
 If this is not provided before the event or on race day you will not be issued with your number and will not be able to run, we will be strict on this.

 You should have the correct canicross equipment, eg your dog should be wearing a harness and be attached to you at all times, to a waist belt of some kind, (European guidelines state that the lines have to have a shock absorber (bungee) and should not be more than 2 metres in length when extended), A hand held lead is not permitted and you would not be allowed to run.
 Kit checks will be made on race day.

 We also reserve the right to remove you from the race if we consider your dog to be in distress at any time.
-Only one dog per person.

 Canicross runners must start at the back of the race field.
 You must pick up after your dog. (especially at Race HQ!)